 - Provide documentation from co-workers, the employer, and friends and relatives concerning the claimant’s disability

 - “Humanize” the record so it will document the impact of the claim on a real person’s life.
-These records should be submitted to the claims representative, within the appeal deadline (180 days from the denial), along with a comprehensive letter from counsel
+These records should be submitted to the claims representative, within the appeal deadline (180 days from the denial), along with a comprehensive letter from counsel.

-An experienced Denver ERISA appeals attorney is best equipped to follow these steps and build up a strong case on your behalf.
-If you wish to learn more about filing ERISA appeals in Colorado, please contact our ERISA appeals lawyer at McDermott Law.
+An experienced ERISA appeals attorney is best equipped to follow these steps and build up a strong case on your behalf.
+If you wish to learn more about filing ERISA appeals in Colorado, please contact our ERISA appeals lawyers at McDermott Law, LLC.
 We can guide you through the complex procedure of filing an ERISA appeal.
 The claimant’s attorney must take the opportunity of the appeal to load the insurance company’s claim file with any and all favorable evidence at his or her disposal.
 Importantly, the rules of evidence do not apply to the information and documents submitted to the insurer as part of this appeal process.
-Practitioners should note that the evidence in the appeal is not only addressed to the claims manager at this stage, but also to the trial court judge, if the appeal is unsuccessful.
+Practitioners should note that the evidence in the appeal is not only addressed to the claims manager at this stage but also to the trial court judge if the appeal is unsuccessful.
 Bias by the insurer that could be relevant might include the deliberate mischaracterization of medical evidence, mischaracterization of conversations with the claimant, an improper vocational assessment, or an improper or incomplete medical assessment.
 A reviewing court will likely apply a highly deferential standard of review in favor of the insurance company, requiring that a claim denial be overturned, only if the insurer’s conduct is “arbitrary or capricious.”
 Thus, if there is any evidence in support of such conduct, it should be submitted during the appeal.

 ERISA appeals must be decided by the insurance company within 45 days.
 The insurer may request a 45-day extension for reasons beyond control of the plan, as long as notice is provided to the claimant.